hsynlms/WindowsPhone-Creatalk/README.md

  * By the way, translating different languages (e.g. English, Spanish etc.) is in progress.
 You can give us some support about this translation.
 Please contact us.
  * Owner Hüseyin ELMAS
  * http://www.huseyinelmas.net
- * For all social platforms use this keyword to find me "hsynlms" :]
+ * -almost- For all social platforms use this keyword to find me "hsynlms" :]
  * 09.16.2014.

 How To Use